maklesh/zendesk-interview-task/README.md

 Fill your `.env` file with Zendesk Sell user mail, pass and url to your company login page, remember don't push your `.env` file to repo, `.gitignore` should help ;)

 By default tests are running in headless mode.
-You can change it with GUI changing in `jest-puppeteer.config` the `headless: true` to `headless: false`.
+You can run them in non headless mode.
+For this purpose you need change in `jest-puppeteer.config` the `headless: true` to `headless: false`.

 Start tests: